morgwai/grpc-scopes/README.md

 Contains the above `Scope`s, `ContextTracker`s, some helper methods and [gRPC interceptor](src/main/java/pl/morgwai/base/grpc/scopes/ContextInterceptor.java) that starts the above contexts.

 ### [ContextTrackingExecutor](https://github.com/morgwai/guice-context-scopes/blob/master/src/main/java/pl/morgwai/base/guice/scopes/ContextTrackingExecutor.java)
-A `ThreadPoolExecutor` that upon dispatching automatically updates which thread handles which `RpcContext` and `ListenerEventContext`.
-Instances should usually be obtained using helper methods from the above `GrpcModule`.<br/>
+An `Executor` (backed by a fixed size `ThreadPoolExecutor` by default) that upon dispatching automatically updates which thread handles which `RpcContext` and `ListenerEventContext`.
+Instances should usually be created using helper methods from the above `GrpcModule` and configured for named instance injection in user modules.<br/>
-(this class actually comes from [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes))

 ## USAGE